corda/corda/docs/source/index.rst

 Welcome to the Corda repository!
 ================================

+.. warning:: This build of the docs is from the *master branch*, not a milestone release.
+It may not reflect the current state of the code.

 This documentation describes Corda, a proposed architecture for distributed ledgers, the vision for which is outlined in the `Corda Introductory Whitepaper`_.

 .. _`Corda Introductory Whitepaper`: _static/corda-introductory-whitepaper.pdf